business dispute arbitration in Glencoe, Ohio 43928

 Arbitration Battle in Glencoe: The Johnson-Fairfield Contract Dispute

-The Background: Johnson & Sons had agreed to deliver and install custom woodwork by November 15, 2022.
-Fairfield Construction was to pay in three installments: an initial deposit of $50,000, $60,000 midway through the project, and the final $35,000 upon completion.
+The Background: Johnson & Sons had agreed to deliver and install custom woodwork by November 15, 2022. the claimant was to pay in three installments: an initial deposit of $50,000, $60,000 midway through the project, and the final $35,000 upon completion.
 However, conflicts arose when Johnson & Sons missed the mid-project payment deadline, causing project delays.
 Fairfield claimed Johnson’s workmanship was subpar and did not meet agreed specifications, withholding the remaining $95,000.

 The Timeline of Events: